 If you are a tea lover, you may have enjoyed green tea and black tea.
 Oolong tea is in the middle of green and black tea.
 Now, it depends on the tea master on what level the tea leaves is processed.
-By drinking oolong tea you can either feel the taste close to green tea or black tea depending on oxidation process.
+Depending on the oxidation process, oolong tea can taste like green, black or white teas.
 While it represents only 2% of world’s tea, it has so many health benefits.
-Even if you are too new to oolong tea and never have tasted it before; you are not alone, many people haven’t even heard about that great kind of tea.
+Even if you are new to oolong tea, many people haven’t even heard of it.
 To help you with it; we have searched 17 best brands of oolong tea, which are different from each other.
 It gives you a choice and understanding about the best oolong tea.

 It is one of the Chinese Traditional Tea, which is made from the Camellia Sinensis leaves.
 Same leaf is used in making of green or black tea.
 It is only the process which makes it distinctive other tea.
 There are several oolong tea brands which can either be served as hot or cold tea too.